So is pizza Italian or American?

 Any historian will tell you pizza was born in Italy.
 If they’re worth their salty anchovies they’ll also tell you there’d be no pizza without America.
 The pie has an amazing cross-Atlantic history.

 We also have to get the Greeks in there.
 Most historians give the Greeks credit for baking various ingredients on top of flatbread.
-Stealing everything from the Greeks, the Romans adopted the food.
-But originally it was most likely more of a focaccia with stuff on top than the pizza we know today.
+Stealing everything from the Greeks, the Romans adopted the food and called it “hearth bread”.
+While the crust made of flour, water, yeast, salt and olive oil is the same crust recipe we use today.
+A recently discovered mural at Pompeii shows a round pizza crust with to toppings that appear to be mushrooms and fish, but without the cheese or New World tomatoes.

 The real birthplace of modern-day pizza was the impoverished city of Naples (Italy, not Florida).
 The word pizza first appeared in the area about 1000 AD.
 But the fun didn’t start until tomatoes were imported from the New World.
 Then, the peasantry would roll out a large thin dough and top it with tomatoes and remnants of fish or anchovies.
 The kids would then tote the pie down to the local baker, who (for a modest fee) would bake it.
 This led to making the largest pie possible in order to feed big families.